asuzuki-asuzuki/Ad-SpatialAnalysis_2024/TME scoring/STEP3-1_TMElandscape/README.md

 names(center_list) <- all_clus
 ```

-Specify the Trajectory manually in SPATA2.
+Specify the trajectory in SPATA2 manually.
-The order of the Trajectory specifies the spot of the centre of gravity of each cluster in the order of clusters inferred from the monocole3 results.
+The order of the trajectory specifies the spot of the centre of gravity of each cluster in the order of clusters inferred from the Monocle 3 results.

 ``` R:SPATA.r